IntelLabs/coach/docs_raw/docs/usage.md

 ### Multi-threaded Algorithms

-Multi-threaded algorithms are very common this days.
+Multi-threaded algorithms are very common these days.
 They typically achieve the best results, and scale gracefully with the number of threads.
 In Coach, running such algorithms is done by selecting a suitable preset, and choosing the number of threads to run using the `-n` flag.